wso2/docs-choreo-dev/en/docs/services/service-concepts.md

  - **POP3**: To receive emails from a POP3 email server.
  - **IMAP**: To receive emails from any email server that supports the IMAP protocol.

-Following are the connections you can use to interact with service-specific APIs:
+Following are the connections you can use to interact with application-specific APIs:

  - **Twilio**: To interact with the Twilio API and perform operations such as sending messages, WhatsApp messages, and making voice calls.
  - **Slack**: To interact with the Slack API and perform required operations.